hermit-ink/goldmark-template/README.md

 -  **Standalone template actions** as inline elements
 -  **Full compatibility** with other goldmark extensions (GFM, etc.)
 -  **Smart parsing** that handles quotes and nested braces correctly
+-  **Comprehensive testing** for 100% compatibility with the existing goldmark parsers and renderers

 ## Installation